zoe-f-cyborg/week-4-digihist/journal.md

+# Week Four Coursework
+I'll be honest, I was a bit behind this week due to a midterm in another class and may not have gotten through certain elements (namely the readings, and generating graphs in R studio) as thoroughly as I would have liked, but here's what I've got.

 ### Excel
 - I chose to use google spreadsheets
 - I uploaded the .csv file to google drive, then clicked open in spreadsheet